 Thank you for participating in or supporting the 2nd annual Bike Travel Weekend.
-Over 930 trips with more than 6,900 people throughout the world took place during the weekend of June 2–4, 2017.
+935 trips with nearly 7,000 people throughout the world took place during the weekend of June 2–4, 2017.
 Read the full report.

 Bike Travel Weekend is for everyone from experienced bike travelers to people who have never gone on a bike overnight.
 It’s for people who like to camp and for those who would rather stay overnight in a hotel or B&B. It’s for families who want to pack up young kids in bike trailers, or ride tag-along-bikes or strider bikes a few miles down the road or bike path to spend the night at grandma’s house.
 And it’s for hardcore cyclists who want to bikepack into the mountains or complete a century ride.
 Whatever Bike Travel Weekend is for you, get inspired with the resources below and start planning your trip.

 If you’re new to bicycling, these resources can help you get started:

 Bike Travel How-To’s: If you’re new to bicycling and bike travel, check out Adventure Cycling’s how-to resources to get started.